scala-native/scala-native/docs/user/interop.rst

     int main(int argc, char** argv){
       # This function needs to be called before invoking any methods defined in Scala Native.
+      # Might be called automatically unless SCALANATIVE_NO_DYLIB_CTOR env variable is set.
       assert(ScalaNativeInit() == 0);
       addLongs(0L, 4L);
       mylib_addInts(4, 0);